jmartinkova/guide/docs/application/knowledge-models/editors/create.rst

     Form for creating a new knowledge model.

-Every knowledge model needs to have a **name** and  a **knowledge model ID**.
+Every knowledge model needs to have a **name**, a **knowledge model ID** and **version**.
 The name should be something descriptive to help users understand what the knowledge model is about.
 The knowledge model ID is used for the identification together with the :ref:`organization ID<organization-settings>` and knowledge model version after it is published.
-So the identifier of the knolwedge model is:
+So the identifier of the knowledge model is:

 .. code::